insideout/ai/_posts/_archive/2020-01-17-how-the-xnorai-purchase-opens-apples-ai-future.md

 ---
 category: news
 title: "How the Xnor.ai purchase opens Apple’s AI future"
 excerpt: "smarter person and object identification in Photos and smart object recognition in ARKit.
 Another place where Apple may be able to make a difference is in CCTV video, improving playback and person recognition systems in these.
-Wyze delivered this using Xnor.ai.
-Apple’s interest in HomeKit Secure Video and its focus on HomeKit, along with its ..."
+Wyze delivered this using ..."
 publishedDateTime: 2020-01-17T16:20:00Z
 webUrl: "https://www.computerworld.com/article/3514598/how-the-xnor-ai-purchase-opens-apple-s-ai-future.html"
 ampWebUrl: "https://www.computerworld.com/article/3514598/how-the-xnor-ai-purchase-opens-apple-s-ai-future.amp.html"